Deploy Microsoft Dynamics CRM for Outlook by using Group Policy

 Creating a GPO at the domain level configures the GPO with domain-wide scope.

 In the group policy pane, right-click the GPO that you created in the previous step, and then click Edit.

 In Group Policy Management Editor, under User Configuration, expand Policies, and then expand Software Settings.

 Right-click Software Installation, point to New, and then click Package.

-In the Deploy Software dialog, select Publish to publish the CRM for Outlook application, and then click OK.
+In the Deploy Software dialog, select Publish to publish the Dynamics CRM for Outlook application, and then click OK.

-By default, CRM for Outlook is available in Control Panel for all authenticated users the next time that they log on to the domain.
+By default, Dynamics CRM for Outlook is available in Control Panel for all authenticated users the next time that they log on to the domain.
 To limit the scope to a specific organizational unit (OU), group, or individual user, in Group Policy Management, expand Group Policy Objects, and click the GPO named Microsoft Dynamics CRM Users, and then add or remove the security objects that you want, such as a group, in the Security Filtering area of the publication on the Scope tab.

 - On a domain controller in the domain where Microsoft Dynamics CRM is installed, start Group Policy Management.

 When you publish an application by using GPO deployment, it is made available for users to install by using Program and Features (or in previous versions of Windows, Add or Remove Programs) in Control Panel.
 Assigned applications are installed when a user logs on to the domain.

 |Dynamics CRM for Outlook doesn’t support application assignment through GPO installation.
 For more information about publishing versus assigning software, see the Group Policy deployment documentation for your operating system.|